idaholab/swift/doc/content/syntax/TensorOutputs/index.md

 # TensorOutputs System

 The `TensorOutputs` system is a custom asynchronous Swift output system that directly writes tensor data to files without projection to a mesh.
-At teh time of outputting it creates copies ofa all tensors slated for output and launches the respective `TensorOutputs` in a separate thread.
-This allows teh simulation to progress while data is written to disk, resulting in a high compute device utilization.
+At the time of outputting it creates copies ofa all tensors slated for output and launches the respective `TensorOutputs` in a separate thread.
+This allows the simulation to progress while data is written to disk, resulting in a high compute device utilization.

 ## Example Input File Syntax